GeoscienceAustralia/ptha/ptha_access/README.Rmd

 Modelling Guidelines, which are available here:
 <https://knowledge.aidr.org.au/media/5640/tsunami-planning-guidelines.pdf>

-## More detailed exceedance-rate information for specific sites
+## Obtaining more detailed exceedance-rate information for specific sites

 FIXME describe where to obtain the pdf files containing the summary information